MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/table.md

   role:  |
     It identifies itself as a table
   group: |
-    Column headers and row headers are identified with screenreader shortcuts
+    Column headers and row headers are identified with screen reader shortcuts

 gherkin-keyboard:
   - when:  |